rcqx/linked-building-data_office/README.md

 specific ontologies following general W3C principles of encouraging reuse and keeping the schema no more complex than necessary.

+3. [BPO](https://www.projekt-scope.de/ontologies/bpo/); The Building Product Ontology defines concepts to describe (building) products in a schematic way.

-3. [OMG](https://www.projekt-scope.de/ontologies/omg/#hasComplexGeometryDescription); ontology for attaching geometry
+4. [OMG](https://www.projekt-scope.de/ontologies/omg/#hasComplexGeometryDescription); ontology for attaching geometry
 descriptions to their corresponding things (e.g. building objects).

-4. [DigitalBuildings](https://google.github.io/digitalbuildings); an ontology divised by Google, following the steps of brick and haystack, concerned with modeling the characteristics and telemetry of entities, and their relationships with each other.
+5. [DigitalBuildings](https://google.github.io/digitalbuildings); an ontology divised by Google, following the steps of brick and haystack, concerned with modeling the characteristics and telemetry of entities, and their relationships with each other.

 Examples describe the "Tutorial Exercise 2" from the ["Getting with EnergyPlus"